Ultimi-Sumiti/GAN_Music_Generator/README.md

 ## Songs
 In the following we report the ouputs inside the `songs` directory so you can listen to them direclty here without downloading the files.
 Also, in the video, you can visualize the piano roll of the melody.

+We do not provide samples generated my `model_v1` since they are not particularly interesting to listen to.

+Melodies generated after training on the MAESTRO dataset have filenames that start with "maestro".
+Some melodies were generated after training on the full ABBA directory from the Lakh MIDI Dataset; these can be recognized by filenames starting with "abba".

+Note that some melodies generated by `model_v2` are 9 bars long.
+This was due to a mistake in the code.

 ### Model v2
 Only melody, no chords.